 - Drain the potatoes and place them in the bowl of a stand mixer.
 Alternatively, place them in a large bowl if you are using a hand mixer.

-- Add the butter and milk, and mix on low until the mixture is blended and the potatoes are creamy.
-Take care not to overmix the potatoes, as that can make them gummy.
+- Add the butter and milk, and mix on low JUST until the mixture is blended and the potatoes are creamy.

 - Add the sugar, eggs, vanilla, and salt, and stir until combined.
-Pour the mixture into the greased 13x9 inch casserole dish.
+Pour the mixture into the greased 13×9 inch casserole dish.

 For the pecan crumble: